Table of Contents

 For psoriasis, extract latex of the plant.
 Take a thick bottom vessel and cook latex in one-fourth mustard oil (e.g. cook one litre latex in 250 ml oil) till all water is evaporated and only oil is left.
 This medicated oil is filtered and is applied externally on the affected skin areas.

 Latex is boiled in castor oil with salt.
 This medicated oil is applied on cracked heels.

 Skin diseases, eczema, itching

 In skin diseases, the latex (only 4 drops) is added to 1-2 spoon mustard oil.
-This oil is applied topically on affected skin areas.
+This oil is applied topically on the affected skin areas.

 The latex is applied directly on warts.

-The latex of the plant is used as purgative.
+The latex of the plant are used as purgative.
 For chronic obstinate constipation, in which many other medicines are ineffective, the latex of Sehund is used.
 The folk remedy is to soak Choti Harad/haritaki in latex.
 When haritaki absorbs latex, it is rubbed on stone and taken internally.

 This has strong purgative action.
 So use it cautiously.

 The plant should be handled carefully.